The four MAIN causes of World War I explained

 A good example of this is the deep anger that existed between Germany and France.

-These two countries had a recent history of war and struggling over a small region between the two, called Alsace-Lorraine.
+These two countries had a recent history of war and struggle over a small region between the two, called Alsace-Lorraine.

 Germany had seized control of it after the Franco-Prussian War in 1871, which the French were deeply upset by.

-As a result, France believed that they should be willing to fight and die to take it back.
+As a result, France believed that it should be willing to fight and die to take it back.

 Conflicts and Crises